dwellna/swapi/StarshipResupplyCalculator/readme.txt

+﻿As a prerequisit make sure you have .net core 3.1 installed on your system.

-﻿This little program will calculate the stops needed for all SW api starships to travel a given distance.
+This little program will calculate the stops needed for all SW api starships to travel a given distance.
 Just start with StarshipCalculator <distance> and it will list all starships and the required stops.
 It will show "unknown" in those cases where SW api does not know either MGLT or consumables of a starship.s